BrawnyJavier/WeRentCar123/README.md

 ```
 Open the RESTful Java project contained.\WeRentCar123\JavaReportService
 in  using netbeans, you will need to configure
-the database connection, to do so open the persistance.xml file under "Configuration files" folder.
+the database connection, to do so open the persistance.xml file under "Configuration files" folder, change the user and password
+to match your database's user login.
+Second, go to web/web-inf/glassfish-resources and change the parameeters to match
+youur database instance connection.

+Run the project.

 ```